OpenFAST/openfast/reg_tests/README.md

 - `executeFullRegressionTest.py`
   - Runs CTest independently of CMake using a steering script at `openfast/ctest/steer.cmake`.
-A local build directory is created at `openfast/ctest-build` which contains the inputs to run the test cases and the locally generated outputs.
+A build directory is created at `openfast/ctest-build` which contains the inputs to run the test cases and the locally generated outputs.

 Dependencies to run the regression test suite are
 - Python 2.7